sathish-t/nanopore-mod-course/materials/mod-bam-format.md

 In addition to the information that we need to execute 1 skip and 0 skips (`,1,0`), the tag tells us that we are looking at cytosine modifications (`C`), the modification under question is 5-methylcytosine (`m`), and that modification information is on the same strand as basecalling (`+`).
-Put together, the BAM line might look like (spaces have replaced tabs for simplicity):
+Put together, the BAM line might look like (spaces have been replaced by tabs for simplicity):

 ```text
 1578e830-9886-46c8-977b-f0645dac040b 4 * 0 255 * * 0 0 TCGCCTAGCG * MM:Z:C+m,1,0;